cvanaret/Uno/interfaces/Julia/README.md

 ## Linear solvers

 `UnoSolver.jl` supports a number of linear solvers.
-If not specified by the user, the default linear solver is picked in this order (if available): MA57, MA27, MUMPS.
+If not specified by the user, the default linear solver is picked in this order (if available): MA57, MA27, MA86, MUMPS, SSIDS.

 ### LibHSL